astronomer/astro-blog/posts/airflow-ray.md

 Once running, users can allocate Ray resources on a per-function basis (e.g. give this function 2 CPUs and 1 GPU).
 If used correctly, Ray’s distributed computation combined with Airflow’s robust scheduling and orchestration make a perfect platform for rapid, reliable ML development and deployment.

 Ray is highly performant, and under the hood is written in C++ to quickly & automatically move Python objects around the cluster using gRPC as new functions are called that require data from previous calls.
 All of this is abstracted away — as a user, you simply write Python code.

 ## Airflow + Ray: A match made in data science heaven

 Airflow and Ray need no special packages or setup to work together, but we found after working with many users, the same patterns came up again and again.
-We wanted to encapsulate best practices in a way that can standardize Airflow + Ray usage in a tested, scalable fashion.
+We wanted to encapsulate best practices in a way that can standardize Airflow + Ray usage in a tested, scalable way.

-Together with [Anyscale](https://www.anyscale.com/) (the maintainer of Ray), we are excited to introduce you  to the [Ray Provider for Apache Airflow](https://registry.astronomer-stage.io/providers/ray).
+Together with the [Ray](https://ray.io/) and [Anyscale](https://www.anyscale.com/) teams, we are excited to introduce you  to the [Ray Provider for Apache Airflow](https://registry.astronomer-stage.io/providers/ray).

 In this provider, we encapsulate all the Ray-specific setup/initialization code into decorators instead of an Operator by extending the [TaskFlow API](https://airflow.apache.org/docs/apache-airflow/stable/tutorial_taskflow_api.html#example-taskflow-api-etl-pipeline).
 This decorator allows Airflow users to keep all of their Ray code in Python functions and define task dependencies by moving data through python functions.